PaperPrototype/Voxel-Terrain-System/README.md

 # VoxelSystem
- A simpleified voxel engine using Unity 2021.1 there is a companion open source course for this project! https://github.com/PaperPrototype/Intro-VoxelSystems-in-Unity
+ A simpleified voxel engine using Unity 2021.1 with a companion free course! https://github.com/PaperPrototype/Intro-VoxelSystems-in-Unity

  # Getting started
  To get started clone this repo into your machine or download it.